Scholarships & Grants

 When you apply for financial aid, your answers to questions on the Free Application for Federal Student Aid (FAFSA) determine whether you are considered a dependent or independent student.
 The Department of Education states that dependent student's parents have the primary responsibility to pay for college-related expenses.
 If a student is considered dependent, the student's parent(s) must provide their personal and financial information on the FAFSA.

 If a student can answer "yes" to at least one of the following questions on the FAFSA, they are considered independent and exempt from reporting their parents' information.

 *Depending on your circumstances, you may be able to appeal your financial dependency status.
-Please note that our office may require documentation of your independent status.
+Please note that our office will require documentation of your independent status.

 **PLEASE NOTE: Students will not be considered independent based solely on demonstration of self-sufficiency, or a parents refusal to contribute to the student's education.